Clickism/ClickAuth/README.md

 This will require them to log in again.
   - Permissions: `clickauth.invalidate_session.self`, `clickauth.invalidate_session.others`
 This will require them to log in again.

+### Configuration
+- The configuration file is located at `plugins/ClickAuth/config.yml`.

 ### License
 - This project is licensed under the GPLv3 license.